mattKsp/vResControl/README.md

 ## About

+Repository is an Android Studio project (ver.
+1.5.1).

 This project is an exercise in implementing OSC communication in an Android app.

 Tested with Resolume Avenue 4 demo.